 Depending on your website's theme and/or site builder and how you decide to layout your website, the next steps may look a bit different for you, but it should be pretty easy to navigate.

 In this example, we are using the DIVI theme and site builder.
 You can either use the visual builder to edit the webpage live while you work on it, or use the default editor.

 If using the visual builder, you'd see something like this, and then just pick the type of row you'd like to use.
 We're going to be simple and use a full row, which is the first option.

-For this example, we'll use TEXT.
-You should already have the shortcode copied to your clipboard so you can just paste it right inside the module pop-up, like so:
+For this example, we'll use a text module.
+You should already havethe shortcode copied to your clipboard so you can paste it right inside the module pop-up, like so:

 Wordpress will automatically render this in the visual display, so just save the setting and your widget will show up immediately!
 Neat, huh?